kora-projects/kora-docs/mkdocs/docs/en/documentation/junit5.md

 === ":simple-kotlin: `Kotlin`"

-    In order to do this, first of all you need to enable the option to create a sub-module of the main application in `build.gradle.kts`:
+    First, enable the parameter that creates a submodule of the main application in `build.gradle.kts`:

     ```groovy
     ksp {